Spectral properties of graphs associated to the Basilica group: The graphs and and their Laplacians

 The automaton defines, for each $s\in\mathcal{S}$, self maps $\mathcal{A}_s$ of $\{0,1\}^*$ and $\{0,1\}^\omega$ (i.e. $T$ and $\partial T$) by reading along the word from the left and altering one letter at a time.
 Specifically, given a state $s$ and a word $v=v_1v_2v_3\dotsm$ (which may be finite or infinite), the automaton ``reads'' the letter $v_1$, writes $\rho(s,v_1)$, moves one position to the right and ``transitions'' to state $\tau(s,v_1)$, which then reads $v_2$, and so forth.
 Observe that these $\mathcal{A}_s$ are tree automorphisms of $T$.
 The Basilica group is the group of automorphisms of $T$ generated by the $\mathcal{A}_s$ with $s\in\mathcal{S}$.

-Classically, a Schreier graph of a group $\basilgroup$ is defined using a generating set $S$ and a subgroup $H$ by taking the vertices to be the left cosets $\{gH:g\in\basilgroup\}$ and the edges to be of the form $(g,sg)$ for $s\in S$.
+Classically, a Schreier graph of a group $\basilgroup$ is defined from a generating set $S$ and a subgroup $H$ by taking the vertices to be the left cosets $\{gH:g\in\basilgroup\}$ and the edges to be of the form $(gH,sgH)$ for $s\in S$.
 In the case that $\basilgroup$ acts transitively on a set $\tilde{T}$ one takes $H$ to be the stabilizer subgroup of an element; this subgroup depends on the element, but the Schreier graphs are isomorphic.
 Moreover, one may then identify cosets of $H$ with elements of $\tilde{T}$, at which point the Schreier graph can be thought to have vertex set $\tilde{T}$ and edges $\bigl\{\{v,sv\}:v\in\tilde{T},s\in S\setminus\{e\}\bigr\}$.
-Note that we remove the identity from $S$ to avoid unnecessary loops.
+Note that we remove the identity from $S$ to avoid unnecessary loops, and that the Schreier graphs considered in this paper have undirected edges.

 The Basilica group is transitive on levels of the binary tree $T$, so we may define a Schreier graph for each level by the above construction.
 Removing the identity from $\mathcal{S}$ we take the generating set to be $S=\{A_a,A_b\}$.
-More precisely, the $n^\text{th}$~Schreier graph $\Gamma_n$ of the Basilica group has vertices the words $\{0,1\}^n$ and edges between words $w$, $w'$ for which $\mathcal{A}_a(w)=w'$ or $\mathcal{A}_b(w)=w'$; it is often useful to label the edge with $a$ or $b$ to indicate the associated generator.
+More precisely, the $n^\text{th}$~Schreier graph $\Gamma_n$ of the Basilica group has vertices the words $\{0,1\}^n$ and (undirected) edges between pairs of words $w$, $w'$ for which $\mathcal{A}_a(w)=w'$ or $\mathcal{A}_b(w)=w'$; it is often useful to label the edge with $a$ or $b$ to indicate the associated generator.

-The action of $\basilgroup$ on the boundary $\partial T$ is not transitive, but for each $v\in\partial T$ we may take the Schreier graph defined on the orbit of $v$, which is just that of the subgroup of $\basilgroup$ that stabilizes $v$.
+The action of $\basilgroup$ on the boundary $\partial T$ is not transitive, but for each $v\in\partial T$ we may take the Schreier graph defined on the orbit of $v$, which is just that of the stabilizer subgroup of $\basilgroup$ at $v$.
 This is called the orbital Schreier graph $\Gamma_v$.
 If the length $n$ truncation of $v$ is denoted $[v]_n$ then the sequence of pointed finite Schreier graphs $(\Gamma_n,[v]_n)$ converges in the pointed Gromov-Hausdorff topology to $(\Gamma_v,v)$.
 One description of this convergence is to define the distance between pointed graphs $(\Gamma',x'),(\Gamma'',x'')$ as follows:

 A classification of the orbital Schreier graphs of the Basilica group is one main result of~\cite{nagnibeda}.